 And do scrutinize food labels, as guests at the Pritikin health resort learn how to do in Pritikin’s nutrition education classes.

 “In today’s supermarkets, many whole-grain breads, dry cereals, crackers, breakfast bars, bagels, and other foods with whole grains are heavily promoted as ‘healthy.’
-Often, they’re not,” points out Dr. Kenney.
+Often, they’re not,” points out Gomer.
 “Many come with lots of salt, and often sugar, and then people often pair their whole grains with lots of saturated-fat-packed foods like butter, cream cheese, and other cheeses.”

 Yes, dousing your whole-grain pasta with Alfredo sauce would surely negate any benefit of the whole-grain pasta.